datacarpentry/astronomy-python/_episodes/02-coords.md

 ~~~
 {: .language-python}

-Now we will add a `WHERE` clause to select stars in the polygon we defined.
+Now we will add a `WHERE` clause to select stars in the polygon we defined and start using more descriptive variables for our queries.

 ~~~
-query4_base = """SELECT
+polygon_top10query_base = """SELECT
 TOP 10
 {columns}
 FROM gaiadr2.gaia_source